rimpi1612/Solidity_Smart-Contract/README.md

   * Create a `uint` called `total_shares` and set this to `1000`.

   * Create another `uint` called `annual_distribution` and set this to `250`.
 This equates to a 4 year vesting period for the `total_shares`, as `250` will be distributed per year.
-Since it is expensive to calculate this in Solidity, we can simply set these values manually.
-You can tweak them as you see fit, as long as you can divide `total_shares` by `annual_distribution` evenly.
+Since it is expensive to calculate this in Solidity, we can simply set these values manually. we can tweak them as we see fit, as long as we can divide `total_shares` by `annual_distribution` evenly.

 * The `uint start_time = now;` line permanently stores the contract's start date.
 We'll use this to calculate the vested shares later.
 Below this variable, set the `unlock_time` to equal `now` plus `365 days`.
 We will increment each distribution period.